jedrichards/angularjs-handbook/README.md

 ### Accessing form state

-By assigning `name` attribute's to both the `<form>` element and its child elements we can access information about their state in our form's scope.
+By assigning `name` attribute's to both the form element and its child elements we can access information about their state in the current scope.

 ```html
 <div ng-controller="UserFormCtrl">